zlinst/vue-sandbox/README.md

-# vue-sandbox
+# vue2-sandbox

-**vue-sandbox** provides some highly customisable components for developing, testing and demostrating other Vue components.
+**vue2-sandbox** provides some customisable components for developing, testing and demostrating other Vue components.

+This repository is still under active development.